shivamchoudhary/SwitchON/src/software/README.md

 ### Compile
+## To compile:
-All Targets have their own executables.
+        Type make.
+It will generate the executable.
+Run it by ./main All Targets have their own executables.
 The name of the executable is same as directive.
 Also we compile with -Wall so all warnings will be treated as errors.